Android 17: Everything We Know About Google's Latest OS Update

 • Pixel 6a

 Google extended software support for Pixel 6, Pixel 7 and Pixel Fold by two years each.
-Android 15 was supposed to be the last update for the Pixel 6 series, but it should now get Android 16 and 17 with the extended support.
+Android 15 was supposed to be the last update for the Pixel 6 series, but it should now get Android 17 with the extended support.
 The same goes for the Pixel 7 series and Pixel 6a, which will be supported till Android 18.

 Android 17: List of Upcoming Features